-Click Tools on the Main menu of the application you are using and click Options.
-Main menu File Edit Vier

-- 2. Click the Geoprocessing tab. - 3.
-Click the Environments button.

-- 4. Click Geodatabase Settings to view the settings for which values can be specified. - 5.
+- Click Tools on the Main menu of the application you are using and click Options. - 2.
+Click the Geoprocessing tab. - 3.
+Click the Environments button. - The Environment Settings dialog box is opened. - Click Geodatabase Settings to view the settings for which values can be specified. - 5.
 Click OK.